tiy-durham-fe-cohort4/reshare/readme.md

     APP_SUPER_ADMIN=chrisdavies

-And change chrisdavies to be your GitHub username.
+And change `chrisdavies` to be your GitHub username.

-Admins add other admins via the API.
+Admins can add other admins via the API.
 They can also do some tasks that other users can't, such as disabling user accounts.

 ### Persistence